dogweather/forkful/content/en/swift/dates-and-times/comparing-two-dates.md

 weight: 27
 ---

-## What & Why?
-Comparing two dates is like asking, "Which came first, the chicken or the egg?" but with calendar dates.
-Programmers do it to sort events, trigger actions, and evaluate periods.

 ## How to:
 Swift uses the `Date` type for date and time.
 Here's a simple take on comparing two dates: